estruyf/doctor/readme.md

 `--confirm`
 : Don't prompt for confirming removing the files when you specified to clean up pages and assets before publishing.

+`--skipExistingPages`
+: Will not overwrite pages if they already existed on the site.

+`--continueOnError`
+: Continue when an error occurs during the publishing process.

 ### `doctor.json`

 You can provide the same flags and values like in the parameters.
 Parameters can override what is defined in the `doctor.json`.
 Be sure to use the whole argument names, and not the shortcodes.